For purposes of this article, the terms “sexual assault” and “rape” will be used interchangeably.

 Common myths can also hinder recovery from sexual assault.
 Common rape myths may include the following:

 - The attack was caused by the victim dressing provocatively, “he/she asked for it.”

 - The attack was caused by the victim being intoxicated.

 - The attack was caused because the victim had already been intimate with the attacker on previous occasions.

-Blame for the attack may also hinder recovery from date/acquaintance rape.
+Blame for the attack may also hinder recovery from a date/acquaintance rape.
 Types of blame include the following: